 Sleeping rough

-If you're sleeping rough or know someone who is sleeping rough you can contact the Housing Solutions team for help – call 0151 443 2333.
+If you're sleeping rough, or know someone who is sleeping rough, you can contact the Housing Solutions team for help – call 0151 443 2333.

-Sever weather accommodation
+Severe weather accommodation

-Severe weather emergency provision must be provided when the weather is forecast to be below 0 degrees for 1 night .
+Severe weather emergency provision must be provided when the weather is forecast to be below 0 degrees for 1 night.
 At this point, emergency shelter is provided by the Council, this means extra provision is made for rough sleepers regardless of their status.

 Breathing Space is a scheme that can help tenants with rent arrears.
 It pauses the eviction process for up to 60 days while you get debt advice.
+For more information, call the National Debtline on 0808 808 4000.
+You can also contact your local Citizens Advice (details above).

 Mental health support